dequelabs/axe-core/README.md

 [![Join the chat at https://gitter.im/dequelabs/axe-core](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/dequelabs/axe-core?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![Package Quality](http://npm.packagequality.com/shield/axe-core.svg)](http://packagequality.com/#?package=axe-core)

 The Accessibility Engine for automated testing of HTML-based user interfaces.
-Drop the aXe on your accessibility defects!
+Drop the axe on your accessibility defects!

 Thanks for helping us to make axe-core the most widely used HTML accessibility testing library in the galaxy!
 Share your axe-core story using #axecoresquad or by submitting it [here](https://accessibility.deque.com/axe-core-stories) to get a sweet T-shirt.